 Where: Simpkins Family Swim Center, 979 17th Ave, Santa Cruz, CA 95062

 Join Save Our Shores on July 4th to help create cleaner, safer, more beautiful beaches by distributing trash and recycling bags to the public and encouraging them to take their trash home after their fun day on the beach.
 On the morning of July 5th, join Save Our Shores for the Star Spangled Beach Cleanup to help stop thousands of pounds of trash and debris from polluting the Monterey Bay National Marine Sanctuary.

 When: July 4 or July 5

 Where: Beaches and rivers throughout Santa Cruz and Monterey Counties

 There are no fireworks shows on Santa Cruz beaches on July 4th.

 Commercial displays of fireworks require a permit.
-Safe and sane fireworks, that don't fly or leave the ground, may be sold within the city limits of the City of Watsonville from July 1st through July 4th and may only be ignited within the Watsonville city limits from July 1st to midnight July 5th.
+Safe and sane fireworks, that don't fly or leave the ground, maybe sold within the city limits of the City of Watsonville and maybe only ignited within the Watsonville city limits (see latest regulations).
 Fireworks of any kind, including safe and sane fireworks and sparklers, are illegal in all other parts of Santa Cruz County, including unincorporated areas and the beaches.
 Fines for illegal use of fireworks can be up to $1,000 for each illegal firework and may result in arrest.
-For more information on the safe, legal use of fireworks in Santa Cruz, visit the City of Watsonville website and the Santa Cruz Sentinel website.
+For more information on the safe, legal use of fireworks in Santa Cruz, visit the City of Watsonville website .

 Make this fourth of July holiday a safe one for you, your family, your friends, your pets, and all of Santa Cruz County.